confidential-computing/governance/terminology/common-terminology.md

 * Paging control: non-TEE processes are not active within the CPU concurrently with TEE data.

 Of course the CPU is not the only place where TEE data might be visible.
 Such data is commonly stored in RAM as well.
-And when in RAM, side channel attacks might be attempted on the TEE data.
+When in RAM, side channel attacks might be attempted on the TEE data.
 Protecting the RAM from such attacks can be accomplished in ways such as the encryption of the TEE data within the RAM.
 Processor vendors will typically bundle multiple isolation methodologies to protect their implementations.
 It is upon these bundles that software providing Confidential Computing capabilities is then layered.

 ![Alt text](Technology-Types.jpg "Technology Types")

-But what layers of software are actually being integrated and delivered upon these isolation methodologies?
+What layers of software are actually being integrated and delivered upon these isolation methodologies?
 The packaging of software layers depends on whether the code is prepared for consumption by software developers, systems integrators, or systems administrators.
 It is quite possible that many nested layers of application of packaging will occur before the code is actually installed by a systems administrator.
 With this in mind, below in columns are nine examples of how software layers may actually be packaged for consumption by downstream participants of the software supply chain.
 In these examples, only the software elements of the Trusted Computing Base (TCB) as defined by NIST 800-12 Rev.1 [^3] are highlighted.
 Other elements of the TCB such as the firmware and hardware are not shown.

 ![Alt text](Full-Table.jpg "Full Table")

 As can be seen in the diagram, each of these nine embodiments can be mapped to one of the four aforementioned packaging terms.
 The red boxes show the set of components running inside a TEE.
 The yellow boxes show an example of what might be packaged together.
 In another example (not shown) some of the components inside a red box might be packaged separately.